North America Coaches

 With a consistent passion for supporting leaders who yearn for a life of significance, Jennifer has pursued a portfolio approach to her Halftime journey.

 Jennifer lives in Ottawa, Ontario with her husband Paul and their son Scott.
-They are avid skiers and Scott and Jennifer enjoy exploring the world together.
+They are avid downhill skiers and take full advantage of all that the Canadian winters have to offer.

 For more information on Halftime Canada visit halftimecanada.org.